Catenscia/MxOps/docs/source/getting_started/presentation.md

 ## User Flow

 MxOps works with simple yaml files called `Scenes`.
-In these `Scenes` you will simply describe the different elements that will be used to interact with your smart-contracts.
+In these `Scenes` you will simply describe the different elements that will be used to interact with the blockchain.
-During execution, MxOps will save two types of data locally on you computer:
+During execution, MxOps will save some data locally on your computer:

 - deployment addresses for new contracts
+- token identifier for new tokens
-- query results (only when specified)
+- query results when specified

 This data is accessible to MxOps and can be reused within `Scenes`.